Hunter Education Online Study / Field Day

-NOTE: Prior to completing and paying for a Field Day Voucher, check the field day schedule link provided below for class availability.
+NOTE: Prior to completing and paying for a Field Day Voucher, check the class listings for Field Day class availability.

 Students must complete the Illinois Online Internet based study portion before attending a Field Day.
 All students attending a field day will be required to provide the lead instructor a Field Day Voucher from one of the Illinois authorized providers, www.huntercourse.com, or www.hunter-ed.com, and a form of valid identification.
 Children who do not have their own ID must have parents or guardians show ID on their behalf.